Strange Shadows in an Empty Room: Plot

 Ottawa Police Department Captain Tony Saitta, a hardened street cop, learns that his sister Louise has died during a college party in Montreal.
-Upon her death, Tony learns her sister was having an affair with presitigous Dr. Tracer, who concidentally attempted to resurrect her in vain.
+Upon her death, Tony learns her sister was having an affair with presitigous Dr. Tracer, who coincidentally attempted to revive her in vain.
 Tony questions Tracer and suspects he poisoned Louise so that his reputation would remain untarnished; Tracer denies this but reinforces Tony's doubts when he is unable to find the medicine he gave to Louise before death from his suitcase.
 At Louise's funeral, Tony greets her numerous acquaintances, including Fred, Louise's ex-boyfriend.
 Still in doubt over the murderer's identity, Tony requests an autopsy on Louise's corpse, revealing that she was indeed poisoned.
 This allows him to land Dr. Tracer in jail for the time being.

 After some time, a new crime happens; a transvestite is killed and his body is found in a quarry.
 The seemingly unconnected case attracts Tony's attention when a picture of Louise wearing a precious black bead necklace is found within the victim's belongings.
 Tony attempts to find a link between the two cases, eventually locating the necklance and finding out it belonged to Ms. Wilkinson, a wealthy Toronto woman who was brutally murdered some months prior, a case that also remained open.

 Tony visits the Toronto Police headquarters requesting a briefing of Ms. Wilkinson's case, but is disappointed to realize Louise perfectly matches an eyewitness' description of a woman seen fleeing from the scene.